Keerthana988/Co-heal/README.md

 Take a look of our website : https://devfolio.co/submissions/coheal-a1f2

 OVERVIEW :
-Co-heal is a website which provides all the information regaurading Covid home isolation system and people can also track their health status on Daily basis.
+Co-heal is a website that provides all the information regarding the    Covid home isolation system and people can also track their health status on daily basis.

 ##Steps to view the project
 1. Clone the repository through vs code